mindsdb/mindsdb/docs/mindsdb-docs/docs/index.md

 ## 5. Creating a Predictor [`#!sql CREATE PREDICTOR`](/sql/api/predictor/)

 Now you are ready to create your first predictor.
-Use the [`#!sql CREATE PREDICTOR`](/sql/api/predictor/) syntax by copy and pasting this command into your SQL client:
+Use the [`#!sql CREATE PREDICTOR`](/sql/api/predictor/) syntax by copying and pasting this command into your SQL client:

 ```sql
 CREATE PREDICTOR mindsdb.home_rentals_predictor